softwarefactory-project/sf-docs/docs/operator/deployment.rst

 Follow these steps for a successful deployment:

-* Use a CentOS-7 system.
+* Use a CentOS-7 or RHEL-7 system.

 * Create as many host instances as needed according to the :ref:`recommended requirements<deployment_requirements>`.